MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_azure_policy.md

 1. You are now in the Azure services home page.
 Keep this page open, you will need it for the next task.

-#### Demo Part 2:  Show the impact of the policy by creating a resoruce group wtithout a tag, then fix it to have a tag.
+#### Demo Part 2:  Show the impact of the policy by creating a resource group without a tag, then fix it to have a tag.

 1. Form the top of the page, underneath where it says Azure Services, select **Resource groups**.